 CS: Did you encounter any roadblocks during the writing and publishing processes?
 How did you overcome these?
 What advice do you have for readers encountering similar roadblocks?

 Kirsty: Yes!
 Me!
 I was afraid to write an outline.
 I was afraid to start writing.
 I was afraid to give it structure.
 I was afraid to show others.
 I was afraid to finish.
 I thought it should be perfect, and I should be perfect, before I put it out there.
 My advice is to keep ‘going deeper’!
 Do it at your own pace.
 My book was finished and published in perfect time.
 As long as you hold your intention, which is usually to publish your book, it will happen.
 Go easy on yourself and keep taking steps in that direction.
 It works!

 CS: How can our readers reach you?

-Kirsty: You can buy the book on Amazon, which contributes to the ‘bestseller’ totals (which publishers look at when they’re deciding to take you on as an author), or via my website (from which I actually receive a greater portion of the profit!).
-I don’t mind which one you choose!
+Kirsty: You can buy the book on Amazon, which contributes to the ‘bestseller’ totals (which publishers look at when they’re deciding to take you on as an author).
 I also work with people one-on-one, and I conduct regular retreats for small groups of women, which allow you to delve deeper into the concepts presented in Women Money and Intimacy.
 I live in Australia, but work with women from all over the world.